Add a new library site to the platform¶

 The synchronization process:

-• ensures a Github repo is provisioned for each site
+- ensures a Github repo is provisioned for the site

-• ensures a Lagoon project is created for each site
+plan: "webmaster"also get amoduletestbranch for testing custom Drupal modules) - ensures a Lagoon project is created for the site

-• configures Lagoon to track and deploy all the relevant branches for each site as environments
+- configures Lagoon to track and deploy all the relevant branches for the site as environments